Internet fraud prevention: FBI response

-Mitigating the Risk of Internet Fraud
+Mitigating risk

-Businesses selling goods and services online bear a large portion of internet fraud costs -- according to the 2017 LexisNexis study, fraud costs as a percentage of revenues for online retail (physical goods) and eCommerce (digital goods) are 2.17% and 2.39% respectively, with online gift card fraud being an area of special concern.
+Businesses selling goods and services online bear a large portion of internet fraud costs—according to the 2017 LexisNexis study, fraud costs as a percentage of revenues for online retail (physical goods) and e-commerce (digital goods) are 2.17% and 2.39% respectively, with online gift card fraud being an area of special concern.

 Relying on fraud detection software alone has been found to flag too many legitimate transactions as fraudulent: online purchases are either blocked outright or delayed for review such that the customer abandons the purchase.
 One approach that has been found successful in reducing the number of "false positives" while still reducing fraud is a "layered" filtering.
 This technique employs fraud detection software based on algorithms and AI/machine learning, combined with manual review by customer service personnel.
 Real-time fraud detection supplied by software-as-a-service (SaaS) fraud detection firms includes verifying CVV, PIN/signature, check verification, browser malware detection, address verification, device ID fingerprinting, geolocation, authentication by quizzes, cross-checking shared data bases of customer profiles, automated transaction scoring, rules-based filters and other data points.

 In response to the prevalence of online fraud, many fraud detection and prevention software service companies have entered the field, employing a variety of techniques, including machine-learning-based behavior analytics and anomaly detection; the use of a "fraud hub" that enables third-party data sources to feed in purchaser information that is used in predictive statistical modeling; and automated remote malware detection.
 The largest players in this area are Cybersource (owned by Visa), Brighterion (Mastercard), and SAS Institute.
-Some of the newcomers in the field include Fraudio, Signifyd, Eye4Fraud, Kount, Riskified, Sift Science, Forter and Feedzai.
+Some of the newcomers in the field include Riskified, Forter, and Feedzai.